Death Valley

 I've seen Death Valley from several perspectives.
 The most common approach is to see the sights by car.
 To that experience, I've added single-day 200-mile bicycle rides from Furnace Creek to Shoshone and back, and many hiking adventures.
 Each experience has it's advantages, and each brings new appreciation for the area.

 California's Death Valley National Park is much more than sand and high temperatures.
 Take time to do some exploring.
 Unique geological features and remnants of mining operations can be found in several locations.
+Except for Above Golden Canyon and Marble Canyon, the photos below are samples of the diversity that can be seen not far from the roadway.

 Most of my favorite places at Death Valley are along the perimeter of the valley and away from the paved road.
 There are dozens of canyons surrounding the valley.
 Hiking the canyons and ridges brings a chance to see the shapes and light that make this area so much fun and challenging to photograph.
 Four-wheel drive will expand your range, but there's splendid hiking starting near roadside, too.
 Take plenty of water, even in winter.
 This is a dry place.